Edit

 SysInfoAction _sysInfoAction = null)

 The return type is the Exception::Error enum value.
 The error method doesn't throw an exception.
-It just provides an enum value that can be used in a throw statement.
+It just provides an enum value that you can use in a throw statement.
 The throw statement throws the exception.
 Here are descriptions of the parameters for the error method.
 Only the first parameter is required.

 • SysInfoLogStr txt is a str of the message text.
 It can also be a label reference, such as strFmt("@SYS12345", strThingName).